How To Change The Sudo Prompt In Linux

 Sir, Could You Please Enter Your password:

-I am too lazy to type this sentence every time.
+I am too lazy to type the whole sentence every time.
 Is there anyway to display this automatically when I am ‘sudo’ing?
 Of course, yes!
-Here is where “alias” comes in help.
-Just add an alias to your .bashrc or .alias file like below.
+Here is where “alias” command comes in help.

 I don’t want to use alias.
-Good!
+No problem!
 You can do this by modifying the sudoers file.

 To do so, run: